Basic Bread Machine White Bread You’ll Be Eager To Share

 basic white loaf for a bread machinePin

-If you want your loaf to have perfectly straight up-and-down sides like the one pictured, use a 9x4x4-inch USA Pullman pan.
+If you want your loaf to have perfectly straight up-and-down sides like the one pictured, use a 9x4x4-inch USA Pullman pan (paid link) and this one is worth the extra money.
 Notice the beautifully golden brown and tender crust.
 You will never get this result by baking bread in a bread machine.

 Recipe Inspiration